 I am a designer/artist specializing in the creation of work for use in liturgical settings.
 This means that the majority of my work reflects the seasons, themes, and colors of the Christian liturgical calendar that enriches the worship life of many churches, parishes, and congregations.

-My sources of inspiration include the sacred writings that ground my faith, the hymns and music that give voice to that faith, and the theological reflections and spiritual insights that emerge on the course of my faith journey.
-My work is informed by academic degrees in journalism and theology, extensive studies in art and surface design, and experience as a parish pastor and published author.
-The multiple threads of my passions, interests, and experiences combine to enable me to be in intuitive dialog with liturgical arts teams, to sensitively assess and interpret the needs of each faith community, and to develop aesthetically pleasing and theologically rich designs unique to the contexts in which the artwork will reside.
+My sources of inspiration include sacred texts, hymns, and the theological reflections and insights that emerge on the course of my own faith journey.
+My designs are informed by academic degrees in journalism and theology, extensive studies in art and surface design, and experience as a parish pastor and published author.

-I welcome inquiries and comments about my ministry in the arts.
+I welcome comments and inquiries about my work.